Safety and Welfare Policy statement ...........................................................................

 (d) Managers are responsible for ensuring all training requirements within their area regarding health and safety matters are met.

-(e) All health and safety training must to be endorsed by the Occupational Health, Safety and Security Manager.
+(e) All health and safety training must to be endorsed by the Senior Management and Safeguarding Lead.

 (f) Managers are to ensure that all new employees, as part of their normal induction are informed regarding health and safety factors of importance.

 Particular emphasis should be placed on: